chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/vmware/vmware-http-reset-peer.md

 :::info

 - Ensure that Kubernetes Version >= 1.17

+### vCenter Requirements

+- Ensure the connectivity of execution plane with vCenter and the hosts over 443 port.
+- Ensure that Vmware tool is installed on the target VM with remote execution enabled.
-- Ensure that you have sufficient Vcenter access to stop and start the VM.
+- Ensure that you have sufficient vCenter permission to access hosts and VMs.
 - Ensure to create a Kubernetes secret having the Vcenter credentials in the `CHAOS_NAMESPACE`.
 A sample secret file looks like:

 ```yaml